benharmonics/GeneralPhysics/README.md

 # Labs
 Junior Lab write-ups, Spring 2021

+## CriticalPoint.ipynb
+Observing a phase change of SF<sub>6</sub> and calculating numerical values for the critical point (temperature, pressure, volume) using a curve-fitting routine.

 ## PhotoelectricEffect.ipynb
 Using Pandas, Scipy to analyze photoelectric backcurrent to experimentally calculate the stopping potential for a range of wavelengths.